michael-sayapin/sayap_in/content/posts/on-rewrites.md

 When I joined as a contractor, it was all pretty bare.
 Backend was a single Python file keeping all data in memory.
 Firmware was clearly smacked together from examples (complete with example comments).
 A few customers.
 Decent custom hardware and a pretty good frontend though.

 Technically, writing a new backend for them was a "rewrite", since the company had a Python file.
 But it was one of those situations where the project was small enough and not-really-doing-what-it-should've-been-doing to justify doing it from scratch.
-So in less than a month the "first contact" between hardware and the new backend was made.
+So in less than a month, the "first contact" between hardware and the new backend was made.

 The firmware evolved separately, and its code quality was not great.
 It was written by a very smart developer, but with barely any experience in C, it had all kinds of memory leaks, unexpected shutdowns, core dumps, and other stuff that rids the embedded programming world.

 Since the original developer was remote and just got another job somewhere, I was left to patch and evolve this firmware to keep up with the business.
-In a few months it was reasonably stable, but since I'm also not a C programmer by any stretch, the code quality still was not great.
+In a few months, it was reasonably stable, but since I'm also not a C programmer by any stretch, the code quality still was not great.

 During that time, we designed/evolved a new, Protobuf-based protocol to replace the old JSON-based protocol, cutting traffic 10x and getting rid of all the magic strings and informal expectations on both sides.
 The replacement went well using the same approach as above: we took a small part, kept the logic very similar, and for a while supported both, then slowly did a bunch of over-the-air upgrades to the devices so eventually they all spoke Protobuf.
 JSON was then removed.